-It seems like traveling to Europe will be more difficult in the upcoming years, though.
 U.S. citizens will have to request online authorization and pay a fee from 2021 onward.
-So if you’ve always dreamed of visiting the Old Continent, do it now.

-Surprisingly (or not?), some Americans choose to take their car with them.
-In case you are one of them, there are things you should know about driving in Europe with your U.S. plates.
-Here are some things to keep in mind if you decide to take your car with you.
+Not surprisingly, many Americans choose shipping their car with them.
+In case you are one of them, review our guide about driving in Europe with U.S. plates.

 Your car can remain in the EU under the temporary admission procedure for up to 6 months.
 The same goes for buggies and ATVs.
-If you are bringing a boat, however, you can keep it there for much longer – a total of 18 months.
+If you are bringing a boat, however, you can keep it there for a total of 18 months.

-You are a little luckier if you are a student.
-Because students or individuals from non-EU countries conducting professional duties in Europe can use their vehicle until the end of their stay without paying any duty or taxes.
+If you are a student you will be luckier since students or individuals from non-EU countries conducting professional duties in Europe can use their vehicle until the end of their stay without paying any duty or taxes.
 This is one of the exceptions to the 6-month period.

 If you transport your vehicle to Europe by water you may not need to fill in a customs declaration.
-Keep in mind, however, that even though the European Union might look a lot like the U.S.A., it is not – there are numerous countries in it.
+Keep in mind, however, that even though the European Union might look a lot like the U.S.A., it is not.
 Each country, and often each port, have specific requirements for customs clearance and import of vehicles with their own fees.

-One thing you will know for sure is the country you will be first traveling to, right?
-So one option is to call the U.S. embassy of the European country you’re taking the car to.
+Calling the U.S. embassy of your first contact European country is always a good starting point for details on importing and driving in the EU.
 The embassy will provide you with the current tax rates for auto imports as well as the most recent changes to the laws on that topic.

-To sum it up: You can keep your vehicle and its plates without paying and tax fees while you are in the EU as long as you:
+To sum it up – you can keep your vehicle and its plates without paying any tax fees while you are in the EU as long as you:

 – use it for your own private use